symulation/UofA-PHIL366-F16/README.md

 Here is an [Etherpad](https://public.etherpad-mozilla.org/p/UofA-Phil366-F16-Discussion5) to collect your thoughts on this discussion (apologies for posting this late, it seems that GitHub has been down for much of the day).

 **24 - Good, Evil, and Blowing the Whistle.**  Chapters 6 & 9 will frame an investigation into the ideology (the framework of perceptions/ideas through which our experiences are filtered) of social media.
+Contribute to the discussion question by adding your thoughts to the [Discussion 6 Etherpad](https://public.etherpad-mozilla.org/p/UofA-Phil366-F16-Discussion6).

 **26 - Discussion 6.**